 Haunted Hayrides – begin in early October, and continue daily through the month.
 It’s not a hayride, if its not haunted.
 This hugely popular attraction is a boon to farms that hose them.
 People will wait hours for their rides.
 They will venture out a haunted hayride despite cold, rain, and even snow!

-Haunted House - Ghosts inhabit the house.
-There's bats in the belfry.
+Haunted House – Ghosts inhabit the house.
+There’s bats in the belfry.
 Evils spirits abound.
-People avoid haunted houses for good reason, except during Halloween.
+Above all, people should avoid haunted houses for good reason, except during Halloween.
 This time of year, people will shell out big bucks for the big scare.